Ooelhana/GroceryListApp/README.md

 ## Technical Details

-The backend server that exposes an API that allows CRUD operations on the GroceryItem model was built using Django and Django Rest Framework.
+The backend server hosts a REST API and was built using Django and Django Rest Framework.
 The data stored in this grocery list persists in a PosgreSQL relational database.
 API unit tests are written in `grocery_backend/grocery_items/tests_api.py` which help to ensure the REST API is functioning correctly.

-The frontend was build using the React library with Typescript and Redux for the state management system.
+The frontend was built using the React library with Typescript and Redux for state management.
 The folder structure is organized to separate different components of the application in `grocery_frontend/src/features` with the associated tests in the same folder.
 Api wrapper functions are stored in `grocery_frontend/src/api`.

 The application is bundled and deployed using Docker containers which are managed by a Docker Compose config file allowing easy deployment on any cloud platform or on-premise servers.